-- We fly from London Heathrow arriving at Milan Malpensa late afternoon.
+- We fly from London Heathrow arriving at Milan Linate early afternoon.
 We drive to Moltrasio on Lake Como for six nights at the 4* Grand Hotel Imperiale.
 There will be a group dinner in our hotel - wine, water and coffee are included with all group lunches and dinners.

-- Today, we have a splendid day at Villa Medici Giulini.
+- Today we have a splendid day at Villa Medici Giulini, which is not open to the public.
 Built in 1643, it has had many owners including the Medici of Marignano.
 Fernanda Giulini and her family restored the villa in the twentieth century and it is where she houses some of her extraordinary collection of historic keyboard instruments, many of which will be played for us.
 We also visit the formal Italian and English-style gardens.
 After a group lunch and a recital, we return to our hotel and a free evening.

-- We make a leisurely departure from Moltrasio and drive to within a few kilometres of the Swiss border to visit a private villa whose owner is a renowned collector of Lombard Old Masters.
-Here we shall see some wonderful paintings and an enviable collection of decorative arts and furniture.
-The sixteenth century villa possesses a charming formal garden and impressive grounds set against wonderful vistas of the surrounding hills that border Italy and Switzerland.
-Our host will entertain us for our final lunch in the villa after which we travel by coach to Milan Malpensa and our early evening flight to London Heathrow.
+- We leave Moltrasio mid-morning and drive to within a few kilometres of the Swiss border north of the town of Varese to visit a private villa whose owner is a renowned collector of Northern Italian Old Masters.
+Here we shall see some wonderful paintings and an enviable collection of furniture and decorative arts.
+The sixteenth century villa possesses a charming formal garden and impressive grounds set against wonderful vistas of the surrounding hills that mark the border between Italy and Switzerland.
+Our host will entertain us for our final lunch in the villa, after which we travel by coach to Milan Linate and our afternoon flight to London Heathrow.